fintcore/slate/source/includes/_errors.md

 # Errors

 <aside class="notice">
 DynamiCore uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
-Codes in the 5xx range indicate an error with Ictineo servers (these are rare).
+Codes in the 5xx range indicate an error with Dynamicore servers (these are rare).
 </aside>

 HTTP STATUS CODE SUMMARY